kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

   * -x LD_LIBRARY_PATH : This ensures that the env variable LD_LIBRARY_PATH is the same across all nodes (propagated from the node where mpirun is executed).
 This is needed if your libraries are in a non-standard location (for example, if you have a custom gcc version).

   Note that all the nodes MUST have identical array names and schemas as well as identical locations for the workspace.
+* Use the command line argument "--skip-query-on-root" in setups where the TileDB array data is located on data nodes, but the results must be gathered at a non-data root node.
+However, the array schema (but not the data) MUST be available on the root node.
 * Configurable queries: Query information is passed to the MPI program using a JSON file.

         {